 Students who are part of Wright or Truman Chicago City College can register through their identified City College, pay City College prices but attend class at NEIU.
 All courses fulfill University general education requirements in math and science and MSTQE minor requirements and students are able to use the courses to fulfill Associate’s Degree requirements.
-If you are not part of the “Bridge” partnership but are registered through a Chicago City College, please email the MSTQE program at firstname.lastname@example.org.
+If you are not part of the “Bridge” partnership but are registered through a Chicago City College, please email Billie Kersh at email@example.com.

 Do I need to apply to the MSTQE minor program?

 No. There is no formal application.
-In order to be eligible, you must have completed English 101 and have earned a C or better and make an appointment to see the MSTQE program assistant at email@example.com.
+In order to be eligible, you must have completed English 101 and have earned a C or better and make an appointment to see the MSTQE Program Advisor, Billie Kersh at firstname.lastname@example.org.